awsdocs/amazon-workmail-user-guide/doc_source/email-messages.md

 ## Sending email from an alias<a name="send_alias"></a>

+**Note**
+To view the From field on the WebMail client, select the From button above the subject\.

 You can send and receive email using an alias that your administrator configures for you\.
 Recipients outside of your organization then see the sender as your alias address instead of your primary address\.
 For information about configuring aliases, see [Edit User Email Addresses](https://docs.aws.amazon.com/workmail/latest/adminguide/edit_user_email_addresses.html)\.

 **Note**